Some possible physical effects on men

 The male sex organs

-It may be difficult to get an erection (‘hard-on’) if cancer or its treatment has damaged the nerves and blood vessels in the pelvis.
-Surgery or radiotherapy to the pelvic area may sometimes cause this.
+- It may be difficult to get an erection (hard-on) if cancer or its treatment has damaged the nerves and blood vessels in the pelvis.
+Surgery or radiotherapy to the pelvic area can do this.

-Low levels of the male hormone testosterone can affect your sex drive (libido), sometimes causing a lack of interest in sex.
+- Low levels of the male hormone testosterone can cause a lack of interest in sex.
 Low levels of testosterone can also make it difficult to get an erection.
-This can sometimes happen if you’ve had radiotherapy or surgery to the testicles (‘balls’).
+This can sometimes happen if you’ve had radiotherapy or surgery to the testicles (balls).
 It also sometimes happens if you’ve had treatment affecting the gland in the brain called the pituitary gland.
 The pituitary gland produces hormones that control the production of testosterone by the testicles.

-Surgery to remove a testicle (called orchidectomy) doesn’t usually affect your sex life.
-If you have both testicles removed (which isn’t common), you’ll be prescribed testosterone to replace what can no longer be made by your testicles, so it won’t stop you having sex.
-But because you won’t be making sperm, you won’t be able to make someone pregnant through sex.
+- Surgery to remove a testicle (called orchidectomy) doesn’t usually affect your sex life.
+If you have both testicles removed (which isn’t common), you’ll be given testosterone to replace what is no longer made by your testicles.
+You can still have sex but you won’t be making sperm, so you won’t be able to make someone pregnant.